rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-fun-with-optimization.md

 therefore involves switching multiple times between math formulas and the code.
 This math-to-code translation is an essential skill in mathematical modeling.

-One way to decipher mathematical notation (at aleast in this post) is to think of it as an abstract (i.e. higher-level) way to write and refactor code.
-To prove this, we will follow every important math equation with its Python implementation.
-Once this translation is done a number of times, it comes naturally and becomes an important cognitive tool.

-Coming back to the isoperimetric problem, we need to carefully specify the inputs, the objective function, the constraints and the minimization procedure.
-Viewed abstractly, our input is merely the perimeter $C$ of the loop and the output is the shape which maximizes its enclosed area while keeping its perimeter equal to $C$.
-To proceed with coding, we need to a way to represent concepts like 'shape' and provide a way to compute their areas and perimeters.
-We do that below.
+Now to proceed with our solution, we need to a way to represent concepts like 'shape' in code and provide a way to compute their areas and perimeters.

 ### Representing a shape
 One way to represent a shape is as a list of two dimensional points.
 Each point in the list is either a tuple of its $x$ and $y$ coordinates or a tuple of its distance from origin $r$ and the angle $\theta$ of the line connecting the point to the origin.
 This representation is called the polar or the $(r,\theta)$ representation.
-We'll see later that the area is simpler to compute in the $(r, \theta)$ version and perimeter is simpler in the $(x, y)$ version.
+We'll need both representations for our solution.
 It is a simple matter to translate an $(r, \theta)$ point to an $(x, y)$ point and back.

 <figure>
     <img src="{{site.url}}/assets/img/xyrtheta.png" alt='hello' width='400' style='margin: 10px;'>